-Peppermint Crisp Tart is THE famous South African dessert that’s delicious and very easy to make.
-Caramel, peppermint chocolate, cream and a biscuit is all that you need to make this recipe.
+Peppermint Crisp Tart is THE famous South African dessert that's delicious and very easy to make, even if you don't live in South Africa!
+Caramel, peppermint chocolate, cream and a biscuit (cookies) is all that you need to make this recipe.

 If you're fortunate enough to be invited to a South African friend's house for dinner, be sure to ask for this dessert.
 We recently enjoyed this at our friends Christo and Yolanda's house, I'm telling you that South African's can cook!
 Lucky to have so many South Africans living in Australia.

-The South African Peppermint Crisps Candy Bars are the hero of this dish.
+The South African Peppermint Crisp candy bars are the hero of this dish.
 They are easily found in stores in South Africa, UK, Australia and New Zealand.
 They are chocolate covered mint flavoured toffee cylinders.
-The only chocolate bar substitute I can think to use would be a Peppermint Aero or Peppermint Bark, but the texture won’t be the same.
+It's like green shards of peppermint flavored candy, crunchy and delicious.
+It adds flavor and texture to your creamy dessert.

 How to make Peppermint Crisp Tart in a Glass